marp-team/marp-core/README.md

 These features means that the contents on a slide are not cropped, and not shown unnecessary scrollbars in code.

 > :information_source: `@auto-scaling code` is a keyword of the `@auto-scaling` meta to enable code block scaling.
->
-> `uncover` theme has disabled code block scaling because we use elastic style that has not compatible with it.

 ## Constructor options